aarthipriya2021/programming-overview-interview-questions-answers/Javascript_overview_interview-Qns.md

 </details>

-### Explain Hoisting in javascript.
+### 5. Explain Hoisting in javascript.
 <details>
   <summary>:bulb:</summary>

-*Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top.*
+Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top.

 **Examples:**<br>